top of page

 I work using the body because this is the language of your unconscious beliefs and memories which shape your behaviours in the present (linked to the limbic brain via the autonomic nervous system).

-I offer a free 30-minute no obligation phone consultation so do book a time to discuss your issues.
+I offer a free 30-minute no obligation Discovery Call so do book a time to discuss your issues.

-These therapies are described in more detail below.
+These therapies are described in more detail below (scroll down).

 Emotional Freedom Technique – EFT